 This statement should include a detailed evaluation of the candidate and the division of the vote.
 Indicate the vote tally, rather than stating that the vote was "unanimous" or a "positive majority."
-For example, "The departmental committee voted (8-yes and 0-no) to recommend the candidate for promotion to associate professor of practice."
-Please include an explanation of the negative, abstentions, or ineligible votes.
-Department or school committee members are expected to vote rather than abstain.
+For example, "The departmental committee voted (10-approve, 3-not approve, 1 ineligible, 2 observers) to recommend the candidate for promotion to associate professor of practice."
+An explanation of the negative, ineligible, or non-voting observer votes must be included.

+Department or school committee members are expected to vote.
 If they serve on the college committee, they will be ineligible to vote at that level.
 In the absence of a unanimous recommendation, a minority report may be included.
 In most cases, however, the basis for a split vote should be evident in the committee letter.
-The department or school committee's statement should be addressed to the department head or director.